galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 {: .hands_on}

-The first three plots (in the PDF report) tell us about the stability/reliability of our clusters, and are more important indicators for the quality of our clustering than any of the resultant graph projections, such as PCA or tSNE.
+The first three plots in the PDF report tell us about the stability/reliability of our clusters, and are more important indicators for the quality of our clustering than any of the resultant graph projections, such as PCA or tSNE.

 ![Stability Plots]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_sat_jacc.png %} "RaceID Saturation and Jaccard Plots")

-The first plot measures the levels of dispersion within each cluster and produces the mean over all clusters (as defined by the k parameter).
+The first plot measures the levels of dispersion within each cluster and displays the mean dispersion over all clusters for each k value.
+The grey points indicate the mean change in dispersion for that k values, and the red bars show this dispersion as a box plot, which get smaller and smaller until a "saturation point" (blue) is reached where the change in dispersion no longer decreases for an increase in k.

+For example, if *k=2*, then all cells will be sorted into 2 clusters, and the variance of the gene expression in each cluster will be measured and averaged to give a score for the clustering at that k value.
+Certain values of *k* may cluster the cells of the same type better, with the expectation that the average dispersion of expression values across all clusters will be minimised for some value of *k*.
 As *k* increases, the reduction in this dispersion is measured for each increase of *k* until the change in the mean within-cluster dispersion no longer changes.
 Here we can see that reduction saturates at *k=12*, which is chosen to the be the number of clusters detected in our data for all further analysis.

 The second plot is the same as the first but with the actual dispersion plotted instead of the relative change of dispersion.